Predictive, finite-sample model choice for time series under stationarity and non-stationarity: When (not) to use locally stationary models under local stationarity: the new model choice methodology

-\emph{Traditional choice of $p$.} As described in the beginning of this section we use the tvAR($p$)-model to \emph{approximate} the dynamic structure of the data.
+\textit{Traditional choice of $p$.} As described in the beginning of this section we use the tvAR($p$) model to \emph{approximate} the dynamic structure of the data.
 Intuitively, we have that the larger the order $p$ the better the approximation to the true dynamic structure.
 In opposition to the previously discussed question of how to choose the segment length $N$, we here have that a smaller $p$ will inflict a modelling bias, while a larger $p$ will typically be accompanied by an inflation of the variance of the estimation, because it implies that more parameters need to be estimated.
 Traditionally, the model order is chosen by minimizing information criteria as for example AIC or BIC. \cite{clae2007} propose to use a version of the focused information criterion (FIC, see \cite{clahjo2003}) to select the model order of a stationary AR($p$) model optimal with respect to forecasting when the true model is known to be AR($\infty$).
 However, as mentioned in the introduction, the FIC-based methods employs an estimator of the asymptotic MSPE, while our approach is based on the empirical MSPE, which facilitates our focus on the finite sample performance.

-\textbf{Step 5 and 6.} Our procedure performs two stages of selections via a training step followed by a validation step, as is common in machine learning.
-Firstly (in Step 5), it selects the model order $p$ and, for the locally stationary approach, the segment length~$N$ by comparing predictors within each class of models under consideration (i.\,e., time-varying or non-time-varying autoregressive models).
-The parameters $p$ and $N$ are chosen such that the empirical MSPE (predicting $M_1$) is minimised.
-Secondly (in Step 6), a final competition of the winners is performed to select among the two classes of models.
+\textbf{Step 4 and 5.} Our procedure performs two stages of selections.
+Firstly (in Step 4), it selects the model order $p$ and, for the locally stationary approach, the segment length~$N$ by comparing predictors within each class of models under consideration (i.\,e., time-varying or non-time-varying autoregressive models).
+The parameters $p$ and $N$ are chosen such that the empirical MSPE (predicting observations from $M_1$) is minimised.
+Secondly (in Step 5), a final competition of the winners is performed to select among the two classes of models.
 The procedure that minimises the empirical MSPE (predicting $M_2$) is selected and used for forecasting of the test set ($M_3$).
 In our theoretical analysis of the next section (see, in particular, Theorem~\ref{thm:main3}) we show that the proposed procedure will, with high probability, choose the same class of models on the validation as on the test set, implying that the procedure with the best empirical performance will be selected.